How to book and when we need to inspect

-Why should I have a completion inspection?
+Why should I have a final inspection?

-Make sure you book a completion inspection.
+Make sure you book a final inspection.

 A future request for a final inspection i.e. when the property is being sold will incur an additional charge.

 We will issue a completion certificate free of charge to you and your agent (where requested) once it has been satisfactorily completed.
-This proves the work was inspected by us and complied with the Building Regulations.
+This proves the work was inspected by us and complied with the building regulations.
 We will also need to have received:-